 The Old Man of Storr

-Start by heading to the Old Man of Storr, six miles north of Portree along the A855.
+Start by heading to the Old Man of Storr, six miles north of Portree on the A855.
 This huge rock pinnacle is part of the Trotternish Ridge and was created by an ancient landslide.
-It stands out for miles around, with great views of it as you follow the road from the south.
+It stands out for miles, with great views of it as you follow the road from the south.

 For a closer look there’s a walking path to the base of the Old Man – get there early if you can though as the car park gets busy.
 It’s around a 40-minute walk to a viewpoint and another 15 minutes to the Old Man, where you get fantastic views out to the mainland and the islands of Raasay and Rona.
 Then retrace your steps, taking 30–40 minutes.